 - 4 slices parma ham

 - 1 tablespoon olive oil

 - Juice of 1/2 lemon

 - sugar snap peas

-Next lay one sage leaf flat on one side of the pork and wrap each medallion with one slice of Parma ham.
+Next lay one sage leaf flat on one side of the pork and wrap each medallion with a slice of Parma ham.
 Repeat with the remaining medallions.

-Heat 1 tablespoon of olive oil in a non-stick frying pan while you halve all the potatoes, then add to the pan.
-Season with salt and pepper and cook until golden and crispy.
+Heat 1 tablespoon of olive oil in a non-stick frying pan and add the potatoes to the pan.
+Season with and cook for 5-10 minutes until golden and crispy.